 There is more to Switzerland’s great outdoors than lush meadows and Alpine peaks, as you can discover at the entertaining variety of colorful and quirky Swiss festivals, not least the vibrant Swiss carnival.
-For those who have an ear for music, an eye for film or a taste for the performing arts, Switzerland’s annual festivals are not to be missed.
-From rock and pop, through jazz and classical music, to opera, theatre and film, joining the masses for outdoor – or indoor – events is a must in Swiss summer, and all year round events are taking place.
+For those who have an ear for Swiss music festivals, an eye for film or a taste for the performing arts, the annual festivals in Switzerland are not to be missed.

-The Swiss winter provides a backdrop for the artists and sculptures who specialise in artistic ice sculptures.
-Every year sculputors from all over the world gather in Grindelwald, near Interlaken.
-During the six days of the festival, the streets of the snowy town become a charming museum with temporary creations decorating every corner.
-Until the ice melts, the white statues create an unforgettable experience for local residents and tourists alike.
+The Swiss winter provides a backdrop for the artists and sculptors who specialize in artistic ice sculptures.
+Every year sculptors from all over the world gather in Grindelwald, near Interlaken.
+During this six-day Swiss snow festival, the streets of the snowy town become a charming museum with temporary creations decorating every corner.
+Until the ice melts, the white statues create an unforgettable experience for both locals and tourists.

 End of January: International Balloon Festival, Château-d’Oex

-For eight colourful days at the end of January, the Alpine village of Château-d'Oex accommodates around 80 hot air balloons from 20 different countries.
-Ballons of all kinds of shapes and sizes float over the snowy Alps and it is quite a spectacular sight to behold, turning the cold grey winter into a beautiful, colourful event.
+For eight colorful days at the end of January, the Alpine village of Château-d’Oex accommodates around 100 hot air balloons from over 20 different countries.
+Balloons of all kinds of shapes and sizes float over the snowy Alps.
+It is quite a spectacular Swiss festival to behold, turning the winter grays into a colorful sky.

-Every year for almost 700 years thousands of Basel residents have gathered at 4am in the freezing cold, awaiting the four rings of the city clock that announces the start of the three-day carnival.
-The carnival participants wear masks and colourful disguises march in street parades, accompanied by orchestras playing piccolos and other wind instruments.
+Every year for around 700 years, thousands of Basel residents have gathered at 04:00 in the freezing cold, awaiting the four rings of the city clock that announces the start of the three-day carnival.
+The carnival participants wear masks and colorful disguises, and march in street parades accompanied by orchestras playing piccolos and other wind instruments.
 The next Basel Fasnacht starts on 11 March 2019.
 Read more in Expatica’s guide to celebrating Fasnacht.

-The Interlaken Music Festival is one of the most important events on the classical Swiss music festival calendar, with symphony and chamber music concerts filling the air in March and April.
-Performers at this annual spectacle always include leading international orchestras and soloists.
+The Interlaken Classics Music Festival is one of the most important events on the classical Swiss music festival calendar, with symphony and chamber music concerts filling the air in March and April.
+Performers at this annual music festival in Switzerland always include leading international orchestras and soloists.

 Easter, Summer and November: Lucerne Festival

-Three times every year, leading music performers from across the world – orchestras, conductors, soloists – convene in Lucerne to celebrate a festival of sound.
-Around 120,000 visitors attend the three festivals, of which the summer one is the largest, boasting some hundred classical and modern music events.
-Lucerne Festival at Easter runs for ten days during the Passion season, up to and including Palm Sunday, and places an emphasis on sacred music.
+Three times each year, leading music performers from across the world – orchestras, conductors, soloists – convene in Lucerne to celebrate a Swiss music festival of sound.
+Around 120,000 visitors attend the three festivals, of which the summer one is the largest, presenting some hundred classical and modern concerts in Switzerland.
+Lucerne Festival at Easter runs for 10 days, culminating on Palm Sunday, placing emphasis on sacred music.
 Lucerne Festival at the Piano is held every November and celebrates the art of pianism.
-For one week, classical and jazz pianists, new virtuosos and established masters, organists and harpsichord players alike fill the air with recitals, concertos and improvisations.
+For one week, classical and jazz pianists, new virtuoso’s and established masters, organists and harpsichord players alike fill the air with recitals, concertos and improvisations.

-Members of all the guilds dress in costumes and celebrate the arrival of spring, which is climaxed by the burning of Böögg, a straw figure symbolizing winter.
-Additionally, there are children's parades to keep the whole family entertained during this traditional festival in Switzerland.
+Members of all the guilds dress in costumes and celebrate the arrival of spring, which is highlighted by the burning of Böögg, a straw figure symbolizing winter.
+Additionally, there are children’s parades to keep the whole family entertained during this traditional festival in Switzerland.

-The Ascona Music Festival is a prestigious chamber music festival, which is held in the picturesque town of Ascona.
-Located next to the majestic Lake Maggiore this picturesque setting is ideal to celebrate chamber music's finest repertoire with internationally renowned musicians.
+The Ascona Music Festival is a prestigious Swiss chamber music festival, which is held in the picturesque town of Ascona.
+Located next to the majestic Lake Maggiore, this beautiful setting is ideal to celebrate chamber music’s finest repertoire with internationally renowned musicians.
 Next festival runs 8–18 June 2019.

-Fete de la musique runs annually, taking over the streets and squares of Lausanne for three days every summer.
-Over fifty podiums show off musicians from across the globe.
-The music is diverse, ranging from classical orchestras, electro jazz bands to rock, pop, world music and French music.
-It is worth noting that most roads are blocked during these three days, and it is best to travel by public transport.
+Fête de la musique runs annually, taking over the streets and squares of Lausanne every summer.
+Over 50 podiums show off musicians from across the globe, celebrating a range of music: classical orchestras, electro-jazz bands to rock, pop, world music, and French music.
+It is worth noting that most roads are blocked during the festival, and it is best to travel by public transport.
 Runs 21–23 June 2019.

-For five days in the medieval town of Lugano, 17 free jazz concerts entertain jazz fans from around the globe.
+For three days in the medieval town of Lugano, 17 free jazz concerts entertain jazz fans from around the globe.
 It is now one of the biggest festivals of its kind in Europe.
 2019 will be the 41st Lugano Estival Jazz festival taking place.

-Performances of the famous play by Schiller, that is more than 100 years old, and a wonderful retelling utilising 200 amateur actors from toddlers to sprightly pensioners, not forgetting horses, cows, goats and sometimes even foxes and squirrels.
+Watch performances of the 200-year-old play, a wonderful retelling utilizing 200 amateur actors from toddlers to sprightly pensioners – and don’t forget the horses, cows, goats and sometimes even foxes and squirrels.
 Tell-Freilichtspiele performances run between 22 June–31 August 2019.

-The Montreux Jazz Festival is held on the eastern shore of Lake Geneva.
-World famous, the extensive programme extends from jazz to blues, rock and pop.
-Since its inception in 1967, some of the greatest jazz and blues artists have performed at this event, including Nina Simone, Ella Fitzgerald, Stan Getz, Charlie Mingus and Dexter Gordon.
+The world-famous Montreux Jazz Festival is held on the eastern shore of Lake Geneva.
+The extensive program features everything from jazz and blues to rock and pop.
+Since its inception in 1967, some of the greatest jazz and blues artists have performed at the Montreux Jazz Festival, including Nina Simone, Ella Fitzgerald, Stan Getz, Charlie Mingus and Dexter Gordon.
 The 2019 edition of this Swiss jazz festival will be held from 28 June–13 July 2019.

 Mid-July: Gurten Music Festival, Bern

-This multi-coloured music festival is a highlight of the festival calendar in Bern.
+This multi-colored music festival is a highlight of the Swiss festival calendar in Bern.
 Events last for four days and attract thousands of celebrating youth.
-Around 60 DJs perform with tens of bands from Switzerland and around the world, playing a range of music from pop, rock, electro, punk, sol, hip-hop and blues.
+Around 60 DJ’s perform with bands from Switzerland and around the world, playing a range of music from pop, rock, electro, punk, soul, hip-hop and blues.
 The Gurten Music Festival is held from 17–20 July 2019.

 The Paléo Festival is the biggest outdoor Swiss music festival, created in 1976 and situated between Geneva and Lausanne.
-Paléo Arts and Spectacles is a non-profit cultural association, named after a successful racehorse, promoting music and art via concerts and other events.
-The festival takes place over six days, and caters to an audience of 220,000 people.
-It typically hosts 120 concerts, promoting a combination of established stars and new talent through more than 100 concerts in Switzerland.
-Music genres include rock, French chanson, world music, reggae, hip-hop, classical music and street theatre.
-The event is family-friendly with a day nursery and a children’s play area.
-There is also plenty of food on offer with over a hundred food and craft stalls and restaurants.
-For festival goers, a free campsite is also available.
+Paléo Arts and Spectacles is a non-profit cultural association named after a successful racehorse, promoting music and art via concerts and other events.
+This Swiss music festival takes place over six days, promoting a combination of established stars and new talent through more than 100 concerts in Switzerland.
+Music genres include rock, French chanson, world music, reggae, hip-hop, classical music, and street theater.
+This Swiss festival is family-friendly with a day nursery and a children’s play area.
+There is also plenty of food on offer with over 100 food and craft stalls and restaurants.
+For festival-goers, a free campsite is also available.
 The Paléo Festival runs from 23–28 July 2019.

 July: Blue Balls Festival, Lucerne